my-devices/sdk/README.md

 ## About this SDK

-The my-devices.net Device SDK is based on the POCO C++ Libraries
+The my-devices.net Device SDK is based on the
-<http://pocoproject.org>.
-Please read README_POCO first as it
-contains important information regarding the directory structure and the build system of the SDK.
+[POCO C++ Libraries](http://pocoproject.org).
+You may wanat to read README_POCO first as it contains important information regarding the directory structure and the build system of the SDK.

 The SDK contains the WebTunnel library, which implements the tunnel protocol used by my-devices.net.